Social media plays a big part in all our lives.

 And remember, it’s not an invasion of privacy if you’ve made everything public for them to see….

 We’ve put together a list of dos and don’ts to help you learn the social media rules and get the most from it without giving too much away.
-But first, take a look at this video for some advice on maintaining basic hygiene on social media:

 Lots of people swear on social media, but that doesn’t mean it’s a good idea.
 If a current or potential employer sees a load of expletives on your profile, they won’t be impressed.
 According to Jobvite, more than two thirds of employers list swearing as one of their top three things to avoid on social media.